 Eight governance gaps.
-Eight solutions.
+Eight modules.

-Know exactly what Copilot will expose, before you turn it on.
+Know exactly what Copilot will expose - before you turn it on.

-- Automated tenant-wide permission scan via Microsoft Graph API
+- Automated tenant-wide permission scan via Microsoft Graph API and SharePoint REST API

 - Detection of "Everyone except external users" claims across all site collections